ERS-HCL/mathematical-calculator/README.md

 # OutputDecorator
  @output is used to give required output to user.
-EventEmitter is used such that whenever some event will be called user will get result.
+EventEmitter is used so that whenever some event will be called user will get result.
 ```
 show(number){
 console.log(number);